The 3 Best At-Home UTI Tests of 2022

 When should I get an at-home UTI test?

-An at-home UTI test may provide helpful information for individuals who want to learn whether their symptoms may be related to a urinary tract infection.
+An at-home UTI test may provide helpful information if you want to learn whether your symptoms may be related to a urinary tract infection.
 Although the results of at-home tests may suggest the presence of a UTI, an evaluation by a medical professional is needed to confirm or rule out an infection.

 Considering the pros and cons of at-home UTI testing may be beneficial if you’re deciding whether or not at-home testing is right for you.